-Being a slow-growing tree, Sandalwoods are heavily impacted by logging and agricultural development.
+Being slow-growing trees, Sandalwoods are heavily impacted by logging and agricultural development.

 Status of Endangered/Threatened:

 Involute Sandalwood (S. involutum) and Lanaiense, a variety of Forest Sandalwood (S. freycinetianum), have already been officially recognized as endangered.
-Therefore UpS has added the remaining native species to the ‘At-Risk’ list, in an effort to bring about stewardship of these living Hawaiian heirlooms that desperately need regulations that will provide guidelines to its management and protection.
+Therefore UpS has added the remaining native species to the “At-Risk” list, in an effort to bring about stewardship of these living Hawaiian heirlooms that desperately need regulations that will provide guidelines to their management and protection.

-S. freycinetianum is recognized as “Endangered”⁴, and both S. album and S. haleakalae are listed as “Vulnerable”³ by the IUCN Red List
+S. freycinetianum is recognized as “Endangered”⁴, and both S. album and S. haleakalae are listed as “Vulnerable” by the IUCN Red List.

 Part of Plant Used/Active Medicinal Compounds:

-The wood and the oils from the wood in perfume scents and many different skincare products, and has been a popular product for centuries through much of East Asia.
+The wood and the oils from the wood are used in perfume scents and many different skincare products and have been popular for centuries through much of East Asia.